nursix/eden-asp/docs/source/dev/settings.rst

 Global Config
 -------------

-Many features and behaviors of Eden ASP can be controlled by settings.
+Many features and behaviors of Eden can be controlled by settings.

 These settings are stored in a global *S3Config* instance - which is accessible through :doc:`current </reference/current>` as *current.deployment_settings*.